 1.2 All University staff with research management responsibilities must ensure that they themselves, their staff and research students are aware of the Code and that they have the necessary knowledge, resources and support to enable compliance with it.
 Academic supervisors are responsible for ensuring that undergraduate and postgraduate taught student projects are carried out in accordance with this Code.
-The Code should be disseminated as widely as possible: by Associate Deans for Research and Associate Deans for Graduate Schools, Heads of Department, and Graduate School Managers, through staff and research student induction, mentoring and training activities.
+The Code should be disseminated as widely as possible: by Associate Deans for Research and Heads of Department, through the appropriate structures responsible for Doctoral provision, through staff and research student induction, and through mentoring and training activities.
 It should be a key reference for all work relating to strategic and operational planning for research as well as for project evaluation, departmental and centre review and staff appraisal.

-1.3 The principles and guidelines which made up the code have been developed taking into account the guidance provided for the sector by RCUK and other research funders, UKRIO, UUK (in particular the Concordat to support research integrity, 2012), European Science Foundation, and the Singapore Statement on Research Integrity (2010).
+1.3 The principles and guidelines which made up the Code have been developed taking into account all relevant guidance provided for the sector by RCUK and other research funders, UKRIO, UUK (in particular The concordat to support research integrity, 2012), European Science Foundation, and the Singapore Statement on Research Integrity (2010).
 The aim is to set standards that enhance research quality, integrity and compliance and that provide appropriate safeguards.
-Failure to comply with the Code is a disciplinary offence and may have serious consequences for individuals and managers.
+Failure to comply with the Code may be deemed a disciplinary offence and have serious consequences for individuals and managers.

 2. General principles of research conduct

 Everyone involved in research at the University of Bath must adhere to the principles of research conduct outlined below: